TarmoJussila/Avaruus-CB/README.md

 DEVELOPMENT
 ----------------------------------------------------------------

-The very first prototype version of the game was released in 2006.
+The very first prototype version of the game ("H.I.P.P.4.") was released in 2006.
 Other major development sprints occurred in 2008 and in 2011 but the game was never finalized until 2018.

 After nearly a decade of inactivity in the development the game was almost lost forever - but luckily it was recovered and could be released with some newly added features and fixes.

-The game was developed with experimental CoolBasic game engine which was already outdated technology-wise when the development of AVARUUS began.
+The game was created with a legacy game engine called CoolBasic.
+The engine was already outdated technology-wise when the development of the game began.

 PERFORMANCE
 ----------------------------------------------------------------